fieldtrip/website/faq/how_can_i_define_neighbouring_sensors.md

 	  cfg.neighbours = ft_prepare_neighbours(cfg, data);

-There are three methods how ft_neighbourselection can define the neighbour structure for your data: 'distance', 'triangulation' and 'template'.
+There are three methods how ft_prepare_neighbours can define the neighbour structure for your data: 'distance', 'triangulation' and 'template'.

 {% include markup/warning %}
-We recommend that you check with ft_neighbourplot whether the 'template' method looks suitable for you.
+We recommend that you check with ft_neighbourplot whether the 'template' method looks suitable to you.

 Note that we do not take responsibility for any wrongly drawn conclusions.
 The choice how to select neighbours has to be made by you!